-For all indicators except the Arab Reputation Survey and Impact Participation, we calculate the cumulative probability function using a version of Z-scoring.
-The distribution of the data in the Arab Reputation Survey requires us to use an exponential scoring function.
-Impact Participation is scored by counting the number of Sustainable Development Goals that the universities participated in the Impact 2021 rankings.
+For all indicators except the Arab Reputation Survey metrics, Impact Participation, Research Excellence, Research Influence, and Patents, we calculate the score using a normal cumulative probability function.
+The distribution of the data in the Arab Reputation Survey, as well as Research Strength, Research Excellence, and Patents, require us to use an exponential scoring function.
+Impact Participation is scored by counting the number of Sustainable Development Goals that the universities participated in the Impact 2023 rankings.
 A maximum score is awarded for 4 SDG submissions.